We are here to help you plan, prepare, respond, and report on anything that comes your way. Let us show you how!

 While SB1614 focuses specifically on Texas, the implications may reach beyond its borders.
 Whether we focus on the impacts of COVID-19, the devastation of recent years’ major hurricanes, or the repercussions of power grid failures, we are now charged with doing better based on the knowledge we’ve acquired.

-*Note to the reader: In May, of 2021, Texas SB1614 was noted to be ‘dead in committee’.
+*Note to the reader: In May 2021, Texas SB1614 was noted to be ‘dead in committee’.
 It does appear to have given way to Texas HB2325, which gained bipartisan support… shortly before it was marked ‘dead in committee’.
-Although it doesn’t appear that any immediate legislation is coming down the pipe for Texas, awareness of the need to bolster LTC resilience is imperative to ‘doing better’.
+Although it doesn’t appear that any immediate legislation is coming down the pipe for Texas, awareness of the need to bolster LTC resilience is imperative to ‘doing better.'

 About the Author: Lance Lynch, MBA, CBCP, has worked in emergency services, emergency planning, business continuity, and the healthcare space since 2003.
 He currently is an Account Executive at Veoci, helping healthcare organizations find and build the solutions they need.
 Learn more about Lance on LinkedIn or in this Practitioner's Profile.